AkashDas253/Tutorial_React_Native/lessons/listview_components/readme.md

 ---

 Both `FlatList` and `SectionList` are highly efficient for rendering large lists in React Native, with `FlatList` being used for simple lists and `SectionList` being ideal for grouped or categorized data.
-If you need more information about optimization or advanced configurations, feel free to ask!